Jack polynomials and orientability generating series of maps: Introduction

 \subsection{Jack polynomials and Macdonald polynomials}

-In a seminal paper \cite{Jack1970/1971}, Jack introduced a family of symmetric polynomials --- which are now known as \emph{Jack polynomials} $J^{(\alpha)}_\pi$ --- indexed by an additional deformation parameter $\alpha$.
-From the contemporary viewpoint probably the main motivation for studying Jack polynomials comes from the fact that they are a special case of the celebrated \emph{Macdonald polynomials} which \emph{``have found applications in special function theory, representation theory, algebraic geometry, group theory, statistics and quantum mechanics''} \cite{GarsiaRemmel2005}.
+Jack \cite{Jack1970/1971} introduced a family of symmetric polynomials --- which are now known as \emph{Jack polynomials} $J^{(\alpha)}_\pi$ --- indexed by a partition and a deformation parameter $\alpha$.
+From the contemporary point of view, probably the main motivation for studying Jack polynomials comes from the fact that they are a special case of the celebrated \emph{Macdonald polynomials} which \emph{``have found applications in special function theory, representation theory, algebraic geometry, group theory, statistics and quantum mechanics''} \cite{GarsiaRemmel2005}.
 Indeed, some surprising features of Jack polynomials \cite{Stanley1989} have led in the past to the discovery of Macdonald polynomials \cite{Macdonald1995} and Jack polynomials have been regarded as a relatively easy case \cite{LapointeVinet1995} which later allowed understanding of the more difficult case of Macdonald polynomials \cite{LapointeVinet1997}.
 A brief overview of Macdonald polynomials (and their relationship to Jack polynomials) is given in \cite{GarsiaRemmel2005}.

 Jack polynomials are also interesting on their own, for instance in the context of Selberg integrals \cite{Kadell1997} and in theoretical physics \cite{Feigin2002,PhysRevLett.100.246802}.